xmarchena-netdocs/doc-ndserver-sync-wrk-postman-collection/TRANSFORMATION_LIBRARY_USAGE.md

 ### Reduction

 - **Before**: 150+ lines of duplicated code per scenario
-- **After**: 2 lines per scenario
+- **After**: 2 lines per scenario (same for v1 and v3)
 - **Savings**: ~98% reduction in scenario script size
 - **Benefits**:
   - Single source of truth for all transformations
   - Easy to maintain and update
   - Consistent behavior across all scenarios
   - All advanced features included by default
+  - Switching between v1 and v3 only requires changing collection/environment files

+---

-## Testing the Updated Collection
+## Testing the Collections

 ### 1. Verify Collection-Level Script

+**For v1 collection:**
 1. Open the collection in Postman
 2. Click on the collection name
 3. Go to **Pre-request Scripts** tab
+4. You should see 736 lines of transformation library code

+**For v3 collection:**
+1. Open the collection in Postman
+2. Click on the collection name
+3. Go to **Pre-request Scripts** tab
-4. You should see 567 lines of transformation library code
+4. You should see 1007 lines of transformation library code (736 core + 271 conversion)

 ### 2. Run a Simple Test